core-methods-in-edm/assignment1/README.md

 The final part of this assignment is for you to utilize all the software you just installed to modify an R Markdown file.

-* In the top left corner of the repository page, click `Fork`
+* In the top left corner of the repository page, click `Fork` - this step is often forgetten, try not to forget it!
 * Then click `Clone` and copy the URL for the repository
 * Open RStudio and click `File` -> `New Project` -> `Version Control` -> `Git`
 * Paste the URL into the `Repository URL` box